 Your eyes may glaze over at the mere thought of a tourist hot spot, but trust me, you must go there!
 It is truly a not-to-be-missed!
 And the sooner you go the better as it can be weather dependent.
 Don’t put this stop off until the end of your trip.
 If it looks like a sunny day, go for it, because you never know what the weather may be like tomorrow.

 If you have kids in tow, take advantage of Oriental Village’s money saving ticket packages, because there is a lot of extra fun to be had at Oriental Village.
-I recommend getting a package that includes the Art in Paradise 3D Museum and the Duck Tour, because they are both excellent additions.
+I recommend getting a package that includes the Art in Paradise 3D Museum because it’s an excellent additional.
 Do note that there is no entry fee for the village itself, only for the various activities.
 You can window shop and people watch to your heart’s desire for free.

 Are you a waterfall fan?
 If you are, then just up the road from Oriental Village is Seven Wells (Telaga Tujuh) Waterfall.
 A short (ish) walk up from the parking lot and you will immediately see the photo-worthy main waterfall.
 It’s a further trek up the steep jungle stairs to the top, where there are several pools to swim in, as well as toilets and a changing room.